Infrastructure and Routing for Connected Objects lab

 RabbitMQ and AMQP

-Use amqp-tools package for this exercise.
+Install amqp-tools package.
 Create a queue.
 Send a message and get it.
 Capture with wireshark the packet sent with the message, and the packet to get that message.
-Write down their format.
+Is it simple to understand?

 RabbitMQ and MQTT